Joseph in Islam: Dream interpretation

-Scholars debate whether Joseph agreed to interpret the dream immediately or if he said that his name should be cleared in the house of 'Aziz first.
-Al-Ṭabari writes that when the messenger came to Joseph and invited him to come to the king, Joseph replied: "Go back to your lord and ask him about the case of the women who cut their hands.
+Scholars debate whether Yusuf agreed to interpret the dream immediately or if he said that his name should be cleared in the house of 'Aziz first.
+Al-Ṭabari writes that when the messenger came to Yusuf and invited him to come to the king, Yusuf replied: "Go back to your lord and ask him about the case of the women who cut their hands.
 My lord surely knows their guile."
-Ibn Kathir agrees with al-Ṭabari, saying that Joseph sought "restitution for this in order that 'Aziz might know that he was not false to him during his absence" and Zulaikha eventually admitted that nothing happened between them.
-Al-Ṭabari inserts an interaction between Joseph and the angel Gabriel in which Gabriel helps Joseph gain his freedom and admit his desires.
+Ibn Kathir agrees with al-Ṭabari, saying that Yusuf sought "restitution for this in order that 'Aziz might know that he was not false to him during his absence" and Zulaikha eventually admitted that nothing happened between them.
+Al-Ṭabari inserts an interaction between Yusuf and the angel Gabriel in which Gabriel helps Yusuf gain his freedom and admit his desires.

-Joseph said, "What you cultivate during the next seven years, when the time of harvest comes, leave the grains in their spikes, except for what you eat.
+Yusuf said, "What you cultivate during the next seven years, when the time of harvest comes, leave the grains in their spikes, except for what you eat.
 After that, seven years of drought will come, which will consume most of what you stored for them.
 After that, a year will come that brings relief for the people, and they will, once again, press juice".
-When he learns about Joseph's innocence, the king says: "Bring him to me that I may attach him to my person".
-He tells Joseph, "Verily, this day, you are with us high in rank and fully trusted" recognizing his virtues, ability, brilliance, good conduct and perfect mannerisms.
-Joseph says, "Set me over the storehouses of the land; I will indeed guard them with full knowledge".
+When he learns about Yusuf's innocence, the king says: "Bring him to me that I may attach him to my person".
+He tells Yusuf, "Verily, this day, you are with us high in rank and fully trusted" recognizing his virtues, ability, brilliance, good conduct and perfect mannerisms.
+Yusuf says, "Set me over the storehouses of the land; I will indeed guard them with full knowledge".

 Use of "king" and "pharaoh"

-In the Quran, the ruler of Egypt during Joseph's time is said to be the "king"; the ruler during the time of Moses is said to be "pharaoh", without a definite article.
-The title "pharaoh" began to be used to refer to rulers of Egypt with Thutmose III in 1479 BCE, about 20 years after Joseph's death.
-In the biblical story of Joseph, "king" (Melekh) and "pharaoh" are used interchangeably in Genesis 39 to 41.
+In the Quran, the ruler of Egypt during Yusuf's time is said to be the "king"; the ruler during the time of Moses is said to be "pharaoh", without a definite article.
+The title "pharaoh" began to be used to refer to rulers of Egypt with Thutmose III in 1479 BCE, about 20 years after Yusuf's death.
+In the biblical story of Yusuf, "king" (Melekh) and "pharaoh" are used interchangeably in Genesis 39 to 41.

-The King (of Egypt) said: "I do see (in a vision) seven fat kine, whom seven lean ones devour, and seven green ears of corn, and seven (others) withered.
-O ye chiefs! expound to me my vision, if it be that ye can interpret visions."